baltpeter/thesis-mobile-consent-dialogs/docs/notes.md

 * [ ] ~~Go through CMPs and check whether their state can be read programmatically/they can be interacted with programmatically.~~
 * [ ] Write adapters for different trackers and endpoints that detect their presence and can extract the transmitted data.
     * Will also be helpful for complaint generator.
-    * Idea: While value matching works for data points we can control, this isn't possible for everything, e.g. OS (`android`, `ios`) is way too generic to be matched that way.
+    * Idea: While value matching works for data points we can control, this isn't possible for everything, e.g. OS (`android`, `ios`) or screen dimensions are way too generic to be matched that way.
 * [x] After CMP detection: Do violation detection next, then interaction.
 * [ ] Save raw mitmproxy flows/logs. (`--save_stream_file` but also save cmd logs)
 * [ ] Look for SDK indicators in prefs?